Ford Credit: History

 From 1975 to 1979, the company briefly was the owner of the Houston Astros major league baseball team, as well as of its ballpark, the Astrodome, and various other properties around Houston, Texas.
-This came about because Astros owner Roy Hofheinz defaulted on a loan provided in 1972 by the Company in partnership with GE Capital.
+This occurred after Astros owner Roy Hofheinz defaulted on a loan provided in 1972 by the Company in partnership with GE Capital.
 The default resulted from a downturn in the oil industry, and the creditors took over these various assets as a result.
 Senior loan officer Bill Odom, who would later rise to be the Chairman of Ford Motor Credit Company, acted as principal for the temporary ownership group, until the team was sold in 1979 to a group headed by John McMullen.

-The credit arm of Ford Motor Company was created with the purchase of Associates First Capital Corporation from Gulf+Western in 1989.

 Since the automotive industry crisis of 2008–10, Ford Credit has been the only financial arm of Detroit's "Big Three" still owned by its parent automaker after the spinoff of GMAC (now Ally Financial) by General Motors and the purchase of Chrysler Financial (now TD Auto Finance) by Toronto-Dominion Bank.